marcustisater/BlogSixteen/readme.txt

 == IcoMoon - Free used for Fonts ==

 The fonts for social media links are under LicenseGPL / CC BY 4.0 created by IcoMoon designed by Keyamoon.

+== Photography ==

+The image folder includes a license free image from Marcelo Quinan at unsplash.com used for the header.